gianfrancodemarco/ml-boilerplate/STACK_README.md

 _the ip option is needed as a workaround to a jupyter bug_

 The output will give a URL that can be used to access the instance, for example from an IDE.

+From VSCode, type ">Specify Jupyter Server for Connections" -> "Existing" -> Past the URL -> Give a name to the server Then again, type ">Specify Jupyter Server for Connections" -> Select the previously created server